 2. Emphasise character development before writing the story

 While coming up with story ideas, ask your child questions about his or her main character’s background, personality, and motivations.
 In the MindChamps Writing Programme, students are taught how to create engaging characters in their stories by asking “What if” questions and adopting a different point-of-view of an imaginary character.
 To hear what parents have to say about the programme, check out MindChamps Reading & Writing Reviews.

 Further Reading: How To Raise A Child Who Loves to Read

 3. Build effective description

 Details are what makes a story entertaining and convincing.
 Play observation and description games to free up your child’s imagination and encourage forming creative phrases in writing.

 Encourage your child to write and develop how an imaginary character feels in any situation.
 A “fleshed out” character is more relatable and likely to generate an emotional response from the reader.
 The use of figurative language including metaphors allows your child to effectively describe how they, or their characters, feel.

 5. Encourage your child to keep a writing journal

-From a young age, children can start building a habit of writing freely.
+From a young age, kids can start building a habit of creative writing by writing freely.
 When it comes to journalling and free-writing, the goal is to cultivate a love of personal expression.
 Refrain from correcting your child’s grammar and sentences in journal entries; in this case, creative writing for children should be as unrestricted as possible.
 By giving children the freedom to explore their own interests and voice, they are more likely to develop a fondness for expression in writing.